 Take the cooked Kheer out in a serving bowl and garnish it with remaining sliced pistachios.
 Serve it immediately.

-As per your liking, you can also serve it hot or cold after the completion of main course.
+As per your liking, you can also serve it hot or cold after the completion of the main course.
 It goes well with Indian thali preparations as well as exotic Biryani preparations.

 Variations for Shevayachi Kheer